Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 ### User Stories:

 ### Home Page User Story:
-> "As someone visiting the website, I want to easily understand what the organization is about, find information about available animals, learn about the adoption process (including fees), how to get involved or donate, and quickly access contact details, location, and opening hours so I can plan my visit or make enquiries."
+> "As someone visiting the website, I want to easily understand what the organisation is about, find information about available animals, learn about the adoption process (including fees), how to get involved or donate, and quickly access contact details, location, and opening hours so I can plan my visit or make enquiries."

 #### Test Cases:
 | **Goal**                                     | **How is it achieved?**                                                                                      | **Passed** |